biolab/orange2/docs/reference/rst/Orange.data.filter.rst

         values are rejected.
 If ``False``, instance is accepted if at least one value is accepted.

+The attribute :obj:`conditions` contains subfilter instances of the following classes.

 .. class:: ValueFilter

-    The abstract base class for filters for discrete and continuous features.
+    The abstract base class for subfilters.

     .. attribute:: position